KevinBatdorf/unsplash-block-plugin/readme.txt

 Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use photos, images, and digital art.

+To use it, when adding a block, search for 'unlimited photos' or add an image block and press the camera icon.

 Looking for that stock photo that perfectly matches your recipe, blog post, or news article?
 Or the perfect current event pic that describes exactly the intensity your story conveys?
 Writing a blog post for your business?
 Unlimited photos has exactly what you are looking for, for free.

 = Features =
 - Search over 3 million photos, textures, wallpapers, and more.
+- Always view the latest photos
 - Your search is saved so you can always pick up where you left off.
 - Import photos right into the core image block (and the media library too)
 - Search anything, or select from a predefined list